How do you charge for vehicles?

 Commercial and Light Goods Vehicles Weighing Information

-Commercial vehicle and light goods vehicle operators are reminded that it is the responsibility of the operator and the driver to ensure that the vehicle is not loaded over and above the plated weight.
+If you are driving a commercial vehicle or light goods vehicle, please remember that it is the responsibility of the operator and the driver to ensure that the vehicle is not loaded over and above the plated weight.

 Vehicles in excess of their plated weight will be refused shipment.